 In your journal entries, reflect on your fieldwork.
 They are your personal account of your Capstone experience.
 These entries, along with your reflection paper at the end of your experience, are your opportunity to share with your advisor your impressions of your journey through the Capstone process.
-They specifically should focus on your thoughts and observations about your fieldwork experiences.
+They specifically should focus on your thoughts and observations about your fieldwork experiences while also including two of the specific habits of mind that are assigned for that entry.